Roman Microlensing Data Challenge 2026 (RMDC26)

 The data in this challenge is intended to be a semi-realistic representation of the microlensing data volume and type expected from the Roman Galactic Bulge Time Domain Survey.

-Our official launch will be during AAS 247, where we will host a workshop covering various aspects of the Data Challenge.
-The workshop will take place on Sunday, January 4th from 9:00 AM - 5:00 PM MST (room TBD).
-We will not be offering a hybrid format for this workshop, but all material will be posted online.
+Our official launch will be during AAS 247, where we will host a workshop covering various aspects of the Data Challenge (specific date and time TBD).

 Important Dates